Blackmagicbox/node-ultra-fast-restfull-api/README.md

-# NODE ultra-fast RESTful api
+# NODE.JS ultra-fast RESTful api

-This project is a very basic boiler plate for starting a micro blog backend service to cast easy as hell RESTful Apis, to start you project
+This project is a very basic boilerplate for starting a micro blog backend service to cast easy as hell RESTful Apis, to start you project

   - Clone this project
   - Run npm i inside project's root folder